abdalrahimnaser/toit_edge_impulse/README.md

 2. **Export Your Edge Impulse Model**:
    - Export your Edge Impulse model as a C++ library.
-   - Copy the exported model files into the appropriate directory in this repository.
+   - Paste the exported model files into `build-root/model_folder`

 3. **Customize Components**:
    - Add or remove top-level envelope C components in the `components` folder as needed.